EternalYoshi/SphereTest/README.md

 - The displays don't show up properly in captures and streams; you'll have to screenshot or stream your whole screen for best results.

 # Hotkeys
 - If you want to change the hotkeys, you can open the .ini and change the values inside.
-They use VK values, and you can find a list here: https://cherrytree.at/misc/vk.htm
+This uses VK values in hex, and you can find a list of VK values for your desired keys here: https://cherrytree.at/misc/vk.htm

 # Installation